BavteqDoIT/BavteqDoIT/README.md

 Fullstack Developer
 -------------------

-Since I started studying at the University of Silesia, I have been involved with since 2021.
-Throughout my education, I have acquired skills in various programming languages and explored different areas of computer science.
-This learning experience has helped me better understand complex problems and develop problem-solving skills through coding.
+Since I began my studies at the University of Silesia in 2021, I have been actively involved in coding.
+Throughout my education, I have acquired skills in various programming languages and explored diverse areas of computer science.
+This experience has enhanced my ability to tackle complex problems and strengthened my problem-solving skills through coding.

 * 🌍  I'm based in Silesia, Poland
 * ✉️  You can contact me at [bartek.adamek@onet.pl](mailto:bartek.adamek@onet.pl)